Airpes designs are adapted to the needs of every customer in terms of industry, use, space and performance.

 This is the most used of all the overhead bridge crane designs.
 It is a single block moving through rails, with the hoist installed in one side.
 They are installed at indoor facilities, next to the ceiling of the warehouse.
 Installation needs two rails on both sides, with strong pillars that can support the whole structure of the crane and the loads that need to be moved.
 This kind of crane usually can move heavy loads in a very precise way and will not use space under it.

-Pros: precise, powerful, safe for workers and goods.
+Is precise, powerful, and safe both for workers and goods

-Cons: needs the installation of a strong infrastructure of pillars to suspend the rails on them.
+Cost: needs specific pillars to suspend the rails on them

 Double Rail Cranes